Adult Protective Services: What You Need to Know

 2. Right to informed consent

-4. Receive information in a way the client can understand
+4. Right to receive information in a way the client can understand

-5. Involvement in developing the service plan (when possible)
+5. Right to be involved with developing their service plan (when possible)

 Additionally, NAPSA provides guidelines for voluntary service planning and involuntary service planning.
-"Involuntary service planning" occurs during emergencies, extreme risks, or the client can't consent to services.
-NAPSA and APS believe that taking involuntary action should not be taken lightly.
+"Involuntary service planning" occurs during emergencies, extreme risks, or when the client can't consent to services.
+NAPSA and APS believe that taking involuntary action should be a last resort.

-If you file a report with Adult Protective Services, a trained professional will first screen the report's details.
-They will determine whether APS has jurisdiction to move forward.
+If you file a report with Adult Protective Services, a trained APS agent will first screen the report's details.
+Then the agent will determine whether the report satisfies APS's eligibility requirements.

-If so, you can expect an APS caseworker to be assigned to investigate the case.
-They will contact and establish a relationship with the potential victim.
+If so, the APS caseworker will be assigned to investigate the case and will contact and establish a relationship with the potential victim.
 In some states, a caseworker is legally required to:

 • Contact the potential victim